Geography

 During Key Stage 2, pupils investigate a variety of people, places and environments in the United Kingdom and abroad.
 In accordance with the National Curriculum, pupils will focus their study on the United Kingdom, Europe, North and South America.
 They find out how people affect the environment and its secondary impact.
 Pupils carry out geographical enquiry inside and outside the classroom.
 They are encouraged to ask geographical questions, and use geographical skills and resources, such as maps, atlases and aerial photographs.
 Children will develop geographical enquiry skills; collecting and recording information; developing suitable vocabulary; using fieldwork techniques and maps, plans and atlases.
 Pupils will use secondary sources of information with accuracy, including aerial photographs, satellite images, etc.

 The school uses a variety of teaching and learning styles in geography lessons.
 We believe in whole-class teaching methods and combine these with enquiry-based research activities.
 We encourage children to handle artefacts and offer them the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, aerial photographs, geographical footage.
-Children take part in role play and discussions, and they should present reports to the rest of the class.

 Enrichment